 Conclusion

 There are many different types of houseplants available today.
-From epiphytic plants to low-growing ones, one is sure to be suitable for your home.
+One will surely be suitable for your home, from epiphytic plants to low-growing ones.
 Just remember to take care of your houseplants attentively.
 Good luck with your new addition.